pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

    .. attribute:: vertices

-      Meaningful for PDF only: A list containing point ("vertices") coordinates (each given by 2 floats specifying the x and y coordinate respectively) for various types of annotations:
+      PDF only: A list containing point ("vertices") coordinates (each given by 2 floats specifying the x and y coordinate respectively) for various types of annotations:

       * ``Line`` - the starting and ending coordinates (4 floats).
       * ``[2, 'FreeText', 'FreeTextCallout']`` - 4 or 6 floats designating the starting, the (optional) knee point, and the ending coordinates.